 Juilliard School of Music

-branding. print. interface.
+branding. print. interaction.

 Graphic notation is the representation of music through visual symbols, capturing not only the auditory but also the emotional characteristics that music embodies.